If People Say Your Art is Too Expensive,

 Then It Just Might Be...

 Q: I have trouble selling my art.
-I don't show at galleries and what little art I do sell is usually sold directly from my studio.
+I have a decent online following, don't show at galleries and what little art I do sell is usually directly from my studio, along with a few pieces online.
 People like my work, but I have difficulty getting them to pay my prices.
 I put plenty of time and effort into my art and unless I get the prices I want, I'm not going to sell.
 How can I convince people that my art is worth what I'm asking?

-People are telling you the same thing over and over again.
-You're not hearing a variety of comments, like maybe some think your art is priced too low, others think it's fairly priced and yet others think it's priced too high.
+You're basically hearing the same thing over and over again.
+It's not like some think your art is priced too low, others think it's fairly priced and others think it's priced too high.
 Practically all of them think it's too expensive.
 At this point, you have to ask yourself, "Am I right and is everybody else wrong or could it be the other way around?"
-The greater the number of people who make similar statements about your art, no matter what those statements are, the more seriously you should consider them.
+The greater the number of people who make similar statements about your art, no matter what those statements are about, the more seriously you have to take them.

-While we're on the subject of the Internet, people have to know who you are in order to find you through search engines.
-Secondly, those who do manage to find you and like your art enough to ask prices will very likely have similar responses to those you've already been getting.
-Thirdly, (at least in my experience) people who buy art online tend shop around more, compare prices more, and when they do buy, tend to pay comparatively less than those who buy in person at galleries or directly from artists.
+The same holds true for social networking.
+No matter how large your audience gets, new fans and followers who like your art enough to ask prices will very likely have similar responses to those you've been hearing.
+Furthermore, people who buy art online tend shop around more, compare prices more, and when they do buy, tend to pay comparatively less than those who buy in person at galleries or directly from artists.

-The moral of the story is that you have to be flexible.
-You're only hurting yourself by refusing to change.
+The moral of the story is that when it comes to pricing, you have to be flexible and responsive to your audience.
+You're only hurting yourself by being too rigid and refusing to change.
 The way things stand now, people who really want your art are having to shop elsewhere when they could just as easily be buying from you.

 Services for Artists and Collectors